zbigniew-galar/main/0_interesting_topics.md

 ## MESSAGE:
 ## If you are interested in collaborating on any of these projects, please send me an email at my work address.
+Zbigniew Galar, PhD University of Lodz Department of Management

 ## Definitions
 ### Retrieval-Augmented Generation (RAG)